AdaCore/why3/doc/install.rst

     ./configure --enable-local
     make

-The Why3 executables are then available in the subdirectory :file:`bin/`.
+The Why3 executable files are then available in the subdirectory :file:`bin/`.
 This directory can be added in your :envvar:`PATH`.

 .. _sec.installlib: